boldbi/bold-bi-docs/docs/faq/how-to-group-the-data-using-bold-bi.md

 ## Grouping data using views:

-1. Create a view for a required table with `GROUP BY` in **Microsoft SQL Server.** Here, we have created a view for grouping data based on the `PatientID` column.
+1. Create a view for a required table with `GROUP BY` in **Microsoft SQL Server**.
+In this case, a view has been created to group data based on the `PatientID` column.

      **Example view query:**